Casimir III the Great: Reforms

-Politics and Expansion
+Politics and expansion

 Casimir demonstrated competence in foreign diplomacy and managed to double the size of his kingdom.
 He neutralized relations with potential enemies to the west and north, and began to expand his territory eastward.
-He conquered the Ruthenian kingdom of Halych and Volodymyr (a territory in the modern-day Ukraine), known in Polish history as Red Ruthenia and Volhynia.
+He conquered the Kingdom of Galicia–Volhynia (in modern-day Ukraine), known in Polish history as Red Ruthenia.
 By extending the borders far south-east, the Polish kingdom gained access to the lucrative Black Sea trade.

 Succession

 In 1355, in Buda, Casimir designated his nephew Louis I of Hungary as his successor should he produce no male heir, just as his father had with Charles I of Hungary to gain help against Bohemia.
 In exchange Casimir gained a favourable Hungarian attitude, needed in disputes with the hostile Teutonic Order and the Kingdom of Bohemia.
 At the time Casimir was 45 years old, and so producing a son did not seem unreasonable.

 Casimir left no legal son, however, begetting five daughters instead.
 He tried to adopt his grandson, Casimir IV, Duke of Pomerania, in his last will.
 The child had been born to his eldest daughter, Elisabeth, Duchess of Pomerania, in 1351.
 This part of the testament was invalidated by Louis I of Hungary, however, who had traveled to Kraków quickly after Casimir died (in 1370) and bribed the nobles with future privileges.
-Casimir III also had a son-in-law, Louis VI of Bavaria, Margrave and Prince-elector of Brandenburg, who was considered a possible successor, but he was deemed ineligible as his wife, Casimir's daughter Cunigunde, had died in 1357 without issue.

-Thus King Louis I of Hungary became successor in Poland.
+Casimir III also had a son-in-law, Louis VI of Bavaria, Margrave and Prince-elector of Brandenburg, who was considered a possible successor, but he was deemed ineligible as his wife, Casimir's daughter Cunigunde, had died in 1357 without issue.Thus King Louis I of Hungary became successor in Poland.
 Louis was proclaimed king upon Casimir's death in 1370, though Casimir's sister Elisabeth (Louis's mother) held much of the real power until her death in 1380.

-Society under the reign of Casimir
+Society

 Casimir was facetiously named "the Peasants' King".
 He introduced the codes of law of Greater and Lesser Poland as an attempt to end the overwhelming superiority of the nobility.
 During his reign all three major classes — the nobility, priesthood, and bourgeoisie — were more or less counterbalanced, allowing Casimir to strengthen his monarchic position.
 He was known for siding with the weak when the law did not protect them from nobles and clergymen.
 He reportedly even supported a peasant whose house had been demolished by his own mistress, after she had ordered it to be pulled down because it disturbed her enjoyment of the beautiful landscape.

 His popularity with the peasants helped to rebuild the country, as part of the reconstruction program was funded by a land tax paid by the lower social class.